 - Push down your rear wheel.
 It should be properly seated in the rear wheel drop out of the frame.

-- Tighten the bolt to a point where the quick-release lever meets resistance when it’s at 90 degrees.
+- Tighten the bolt to a point where the quick-release lever meets resistance at 90 degrees.
 Only do this if you have a quick-release system.

-- Insert the axle into place once you’ve attached the wheel to the dropout.
+- Insert the axle into place once you attach the wheel to the dropout.
 This applies to thru-axle systems when putting your wheel back.

 - Lock the quick-release lever near the rear derailleur to secure your rear wheel in place.

 - Use an Allen key to tighten the axle to about 25Nm.
-It’s a good idea to use a torque wrench to ensure accuracy, especially if you’re dealing with front wheel rim brakes and a flat tire.
-Do not over tighten the bolts as this can damage the quick release axle thread and fully seated rim on the other side.
+It’s a good idea to use a torque wrench to ensure accuracy, especially when dealing with front-wheel rim brakes and a flat tire.
+Do not over-tighten the bolts, as this can damage the quick-release axle thread and fully seated rim on the other side.

 Learning how to put a back tire on a mountain bike is an important skill to master.

-It might sound simple, but this will save you a lot of time and energy if worse comes to worst.
+It might sound simple, but this will save you time and energy if worse comes to worst.
 Take note that flats and roadside maintenance are unavoidable.
 So, you need to be prepared at all times!

 And knowing the right way how to put a back tire on mountain bikes is one good way to be prepared.

-Always remember that it’s all about knowing how to fix your bike for you to make the most out of mountain biking.
+Always remember that it’s all about knowing how to fix your bike to make the most out of mountain biking.